-The GitHub corporate logo can be presented in three different ways depending on the context and/or the audience:
+GitHub’s logo represents the brand in corporate environments for easy recognition.
+It can be presented three ways depending on the context or audience: pictogram and lockup.

 We call our logo pictogram the Invertocat — it represents our mascot, the Octocat.
 It’s our primary logo, and we use it to represent GitHub on all kinds of surfaces: in the product, for attendees at a GitHub event, subscribers to GitHub emails, or someone reading our help documentation.